 The top stateside independence movements

-Although every state has independence supporters, three states have had the strongest independence movements historically:
+Although every state has independence supporters, four states have had the strongest independence movements historically:

 - Alaska actually elected a governor from the Independence Party.